GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

     - The tool sends the tests binaries to the target.
     - The tests are executed and the log files are generated.

 Similar to FreeRTOS, for each vulnerability class, the `scoreTests` function will be called before proceeding to the next class.
-This scores the logs and displays the results table on the screen.
+However, for Unix, it only scores the logs, but the results table are displayed in the end of all classes.

 ---